-Tax rate Details from 1 July 2023 15% if you earn less than \$250,000 or 30% if you earn more than \$250,0004 You can contribute up to \$27,500 per financial year.
+Tax rate Details from 1 July 2024 15% (unless you are a high-income earner) You can contribute up to \$30,000 per financial year.
 In addition, you may also be able to contribute any unused concessional contributions if eligible (see note below).
 Excess contributions (above your cap) All excess contributions will be: included as taxable income and taxed at your personal tax rate less a 15% tax offset.
 If you exceed the limit, you can choose: to withdraw up to 85% of your excess contributions from your account or leave it in your super account and it will count towards your after-tax contributions cap.